James Michael Curley: U.S. Congress (1911–1914)

-First mayoralty (1914–18)
+First mayoralty (1914–1918)

 Despite his deal with Curley, Mayor Fitzgerald did run for re-election in the election held in January 1914.
 Curley secured Fitzgerald's exit from the race by threatening to expose a dalliance the older man had with a cigarette girl in a Boston gambling den.
 Curley was aided by Daniel H. Coakley, a lawyer whose specialties included extortion and bribing prosecutors to bury criminal charges against his clients.
 Fitzgerald withdrew, and Curley won the election over City Council president Thomas Kenny.

 Curley's victory marked his consolidation of control over Boston politics, which he would retain until 1950.
-He served four separate terms as Mayor (1914–1918, 1922–1926, 1930–1934 and 1946–1950) and always held influence even when he wasn't in that office.
+He served four separate terms as mayor (1914–1918, 1922–1926, 1930–1934 and 1946–1950) and always held influence even when he wasn't in that office.

 In his first term, Curley embarked on a series of public improvements, a practice he continued in his later terms as mayor.
 His projects included the development of recreational facilities in the poorer parts of the city, expansion of public transit, and an enlargement of Boston City Hospital.
 He accomplished this with little regard for city finances, raising property taxes and securing loans from city banks, sometimes by threatening city inspectional actions against bank facilities.
 He deliberately tweaked the sensibilities of the Protestant "good government" advocates, suggesting that the Boston Public Garden be sold off and that the historic Shirley-Eustis House be razed for failing to meet modern codes.

 During his first term, Curley moved his family into a luxurious mansion in Jamaica Plain, one plainly beyond the means of a typical civil servant's salary.
 Begun in 1915, the twenty-plus room house was apparently built for little or no charge by contractors seeking favors from Curley.
 Curley's finances were regularly investigated by the Boston Finance Commission, a body dominated by hostile Protestant Republicans, but he eluded legal charges—in part through Coakley's intervention.
 Curley also effectively muzzled press investigations by threatening libel charges against offending media.
 In one notable incident, he also physically assaulted the publisher of the Boston Telegraph for publishing unflattering articles.

 Curley's attempt at reelection was foiled by Martin Lomasney, the boss of Boston's West End.
-Lomasney, a longtime opposition figure to Curley in the city, orchestrated the entry of an Irish-American candidate into the 1917 mayoral race, who successfully siphoned enough votes away from Curley to hand victory to Republican Andrew J. Peters.
+Lomasney, a longtime opposition figure to Curley in the city, orchestrated the entry of an Irish-American candidate (Congressman James A. Gallivan) into the 1917 mayoral race, who successfully siphoned enough votes away from Curley to hand victory to Republican Andrew J. Peters.
 In 1918, the state legislature dealt Curley a further blow by enacting legislation forbidding Boston mayors from holding consecutive terms.

-Second mayoralty (1922–26)
+Second mayoralty (1922–1926)

-Pursuant to the new one-term restriction, Curley was elected Mayor in 1921 but was not able to run for re-election in 1925.
+Curley won a second term as mayor in 1921.

-In 1924, while serving as Mayor, Curley ran for Governor of Massachusetts.
+In 1924, while serving as mayor, Curley ran for Governor of Massachusetts.
 He was defeated by Republican Lieutenant Governor Alvan T. Fuller.

+Pursuant to a new one-term restriction, Curley was not able to run for re-election in 1925.